Ranking the Best Lazio Kits by Decade

 1992-93.
 Gazza’s arrival in Rome.
 Signori’s first Capocannoniere.
 Giuseppe Favalli’s first appearances for Lazio.
 This shirt, in all honesty, is probably less worthy than the home kit that succeeded it – but the history imbued in it carries it over the line for this selection.

 Completing the shortlist are two shirts from the Centenary season.
 One is the magnificent Away shirt with the commemorative crest which underwent three iterations of the main sponsor across the season – featuring Cirio, then Siemens Mobile and finally Stream for the Coppa Italia Final.

-Finally, the shirt that Lazio wore through to the quarter-finals of the champion’s league (and in the author’s opinion the greatest shirt in Lazio history), the 1999-00 Third jersey used for cup competitions.
-Even now after nearly 20 years, I can’t look at a can of Del Monte fruit in the supermarket without thinking of Mihajlovic’s impossible free-kick away to Chelsea in the second group stage, or Inzaghi & Boksic putting 5 past Marseille…
+Finally, the shirt that Lazio wore through to the Quarter-Finals of the Champion’s League, the 1999-00 Third jersey used for cup competitions.
+Even now after nearly 20 years, one cannot look at a can of Del Monte fruit in the supermarket without thinking of Mihajlovic’s impossible free-kick away to Chelsea in the second group stage, or Simone Inzaghi and Alen Boksic putting five past Marseille…

 It was hard to not select both European shirts from the 2001-02 season – but going out in the group stages cast a bit of a cloud over two excellent designs.
 Nevertheless, the white pin-striped European Home shirt wins out this time.